Fanny Bullock Workman: European expeditions and mountaineering

+Travel writing and themes

 Together, the Workmans explored the world and co-wrote eight travel books that describe the people, art, and architecture of the areas they journeyed through, however she always did most of the writing.
+Fanny opted not to write a book about her journey to Egypt, likely because she recognised that she could not rely on her bicycle to spark curiosity in the country's saturated tourist attractions.

 The Workmans were aware of their contribution to the genre of travel writing, as they commented on other writers in their own works.
 Their mountaineering narratives said little about the culture of those remote and sparsely inhabited regions; they included both lyrical descriptions of the sunset, for example, for their popular audience and detailed explanations of geographical features, such as glaciers, for their scientific readership.
 Fanny and William added scientific elements to their writings to appeal to authoritative organizations such as the Royal Geographical Society; Fanny also believed the science would make her more legitimate in the eyes of the climbing community, but it cost her readers.

 In general, their bicycling tour narratives were better received than those about their mountaineering exploits.
 Fanny wrote the majority of these travel books herself, and in them she commented extensively on the plight of women wherever she traveled.

 Stephanie Tingley writes, in her encyclopedia entry on Workman's travel writing, that there is an implied feminist criticism of the hardships women experienced and the inferior status of the women in the societies she encountered.
+In Algerian Memories Fanny focused on the beauty and romance of the countryside, but also highlighted the abuse and neglect of women in Algerian society.
 As a strong-willed, outspoken supporter of women's rights, Workman used their travels to demonstrate her own abilities and to highlight the inequities other women lived under.

 However, their travel books are written in the first-person plural or third-person singular, so it is difficult to decisively attribute views or voices to either William or Fanny.
 The Workmans' works are colonialist in that they describe the people they meet and observe as "exotic or unusual, at worst as primitive or even subhuman".
 However, at times they make it clear that the people they encounter see them in a similar light, demonstrating that they were sometimes aware of their own biases.

-Between 1888 and 1893, the Workmans took bicycling tours of Switzerland, France, and Italy.
-In 1891, Fanny became one of the first women to climb Mont Blanc.
-She also was one of the first women to climb the Jungfrau and the Matterhorn; her guide was Peter Taugwalder, who had made the first ascent with Edward Whymper.
-In 1893, the couple decided to explore areas beyond Europe and headed for Algeria, Indochina, and India.
-These longer trips were Fanny's idea.
-The couple's first extended tour was a 2,800 mi bicycle trip across Spain in 1895; each of them carried 20 lb of luggage and they averaged 45 mi a day, sometimes riding up to 80 mi.
-Afterwards, they co-wrote Sketches Awheel in Modern Iberia about their trip.
-In it, they described Spain as "rustic, quaint, and charming",also referring to the country as Iberia.
-In Algerian Memories Fanny focused on the beauty and romance of the countryside, but also highlighted the abuse and neglect of women in Algerian society.